lysng/themiette/content/posts/july-2022-build-update.md

 🌧️

 #### What's next?
 Fingers crossed this rain goes away so we can prep our walls for assembly in August!
-We took a week off in September to pull up the walls, roof and walls so no pressure!
+We're going to take a week off in September to pull up the walls, roof and walls so no pressure!

 Catch ya later,
 Lys & Erny